Oxford Consortium for Human Rights (for University of Oregon Students)

 Previous UO OCHR Contingents

-2025 Sonoma Workshop Cohort
+2025 Sonoma Workshop University of Oregon Contingent

-2025 Sonoma Workshop Cohort
+2025 Sonoma Workshop UO Cohort

 2023 University of Oregon OCHR Contingent